initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 Let's wrap this up, with a short summary of what just happend:

-After we have dealt with all the built up of the application, the streaming starts by getting the capabilities of the camera device (Check what you can or cannot do with the device).  [*QUERYCAP*]
+After we have dealt with all the built-up of the application, the streaming starts by getting the capabilities of the camera device (Check what you can or cannot do with the device).  [*QUERYCAP*]

 Then we perform a quick check for the current settings at the device, and get any preconfigured selection of the capture area.  [*QUERYCTL* & *QUERY_EXT_CTRL*] and [*G_SELECTION*]